 The Compromise:

 Many cat owners find that a mix of wet and dry food works best.
-You get the benefits of both, and your British Shorthair gets some variety—because even they don’t want the same meal every day.
+You get the benefits of both, and your British Shorthair gets some variety.
+Even they don’t want the same meal every day.

 Recommended Feeding Schedule by Age